 On waking up from Sleep mode, the processor will restart the same clock that was active prior to entry into Sleep mode.
-When clock switching is enabled, bits COSC<2:0> will determine the oscillator source that will be used on wake-up.
+When clock switching is enabled, bits COSC<1:0> will determine the oscillator source that will be used on wake-up.
 If clock switch is disabled, then there is only one system clock.

-Note: If a POR or BOR occurred, the selection of

-the oscillator is based on the FOS<2:0>

-and FPR<4:0> Configuration bits.
+Note: If a POR or BOR occurred, the selection of the oscillator is based on the FOS<1:0> and FPR<3:0> Configuration bits.

-If the clock source is an oscillator, the clock to the device is held off until OST times out (indicating a stable oscillator).
+If the clock source is an oscillator, the clock to the device will be held off until OST times out (indicating a stable oscillator).
 If PLL is used, the system clock is held off until LOCK = 1 (indicating that the PLL is stable).
-Either way, TPOR, TLOCK and TPWRT delays are applied.
+In either case, TPOR, TLOCK and TPWRT delays are applied.

-If EC, FRC, LPRC or ERC oscillators are used, then a delay of TPOR (~ 10 μ s) is applied.
+If EC, FRC, LPRC or ERC oscillators are used, then a delay of TPOR (\sim 10 μ s) is applied.
 This is the smallest delay possible on wake-up from Sleep.